AlistairBoettiger/Protocols/CoverglassSubbing.md

  ceramic holder.
 13. Dip racks with coverglass into gelatin/chromium potassium sulfate solution
  and swirl for 1 minute
-14. Air dry coverglass.
-Use KimWipes to wick away excess solution from the
- base of the coverglass and the troughs of the ceramic holder.
-Carefully
- separate the coverslips from one another with a forceps (to ensure even
- drying without aggregation of gelatin into smears or blobs).
+14. Whick away excess solution on each coverglass one by one and place into a clean dry ceramic holder   (to ensure even drying without aggregation of gelatin into smears or blobs).
+Do not blow dry coverglass
 15. Store coverglass for future use.